Trump officials texted war plans to a group chat in a secure app that included a journalist

 The National Security Council said in a statement that it was looking into how a journalist’s number was added to the chain in the Signal group chat.

-Trump told reporters he was not aware of the apparent breach in protocol.

-“I know nothing about it,” Trump said, adding that The Atlantic was “not much of a magazine.”
-He went on to say, “I don’t know anything about it.
+Trump told reporters, “I don’t know anything about it.
 You’re telling me about it for the first time.”
+He added that The Atlantic was “not much of a magazine.”

 The sharing of sensitive information comes as Defense Secretary Pete Hegseth’s office has just announced a crackdown on leaks of sensitive information, including the potential use of polygraphs on defense personnel to determine how reporters have received information.